NICEST: Noisy Label Correction and Training for Robust Scene Graph Generation: Introduction

 \textbf{NICE.} For high-quality training data, NICE can not only detect numerous \emph{noisy} samples, but also reassign more high-quality predicate labels to them.
 By ``noisy", we mean that these samples break the two assumptions.
 After the NICE training, we can obtain a cleaner version of the SGG dataset.
-Particularly, we can: 1) increase the number of fine-grained predicates (\emph{common-prone}); 2) decrease annotation inconsistency among similar visual patterns (\emph{synonym-random}); 3) increase the number of positive samples (\emph{assumption 2}).
+Specifically, we can: 1) increase the number of fine-grained predicates (\emph{common-prone}); 2) decrease annotation inconsistency among similar visual patterns (\emph{synonym-random}); 3) increase the number of positive samples (\emph{assumption 2}).

-To be more specific, NICE consists of three steps: \emph{negative noisy sample detection} (Neg-NSD), \emph{positive noisy sample detection} (Pos-NSD), and \emph{noisy sample correction} (NSC).
-Firstly, in Neg-NSD, we reformulate the negative NSD as an out-of-distribution (OOD) detection problem, \ie, regarding all the positive samples as in-distribution (ID) training data, and all un-annotated negative samples as OOD test data.
+To be more specific, NICE consists of three steps: 1) negative noisy sample detection (\textbf{Neg-NSD}): We reformulate the negative NSD as an out-of-distribution (OOD) detection problem, \ie, regarding all the positive samples as in-distribution (ID) training data, and all un-annotated negative samples as OOD test data.
 In this way, we can detect the missing annotated (ID) samples with pseudo labels.
-Then, in Pos-NSD, we use a clustering-based algorithm to divide all the positive samples (including the outputs of Neg-NSD) into multiple sets, and regard samples in the noisiest set as noisy positive samples.
+2) positive noisy sample detection (\textbf{Pos-NSD}): We use a clustering-based algorithm to divide all the positive samples (including the outputs of Neg-NSD) into multiple sets, and regard samples in the noisiest set as noisy positive samples.
 The clustering results are based on the local density of each sample.
-Lastly, in NSC, we utilize the weighted KNN (wKNN) to generate a new pseudo label for each sample.
-To alleviate the impact of the original noisy label with full-probabilities, and give a certain fault tolerance space to the pseudo labels, we reassign soft predicate labels to all noisy positive samples.
+3) noisy sample correction (\textbf{NSC}): We utilize the weighted KNN (wKNN) to generate a new pseudo label for each sample.
+To alleviate the impact of the original noisy label with full probabilities, and give a certain fault tolerance space to the pseudo labels, we reassign soft predicate labels to all noisy positive samples.